Zimbabwelsh/AscRtainShiny/app/under_the_hood.md

 output: html_notebook
 ---

-Under the Hood Documentation

-Following Groenwold et al. (2019) we can calculate the biased OR for a binary exposure $(A)$ on a binary outcome $(Y)$ when both influence the probability of being present in the sample $(S)$.
+Following [Groenwold et al.](https://osf.io/vrcuf/) (2019) we can calculate the biased OR for a binary exposure $(A)$ on a binary outcome $(Y)$ when both influence the probability of being present in the sample $(S)$.

 Let us assume that being present in the sample is conditional on these two binary traits.
-Then we may express an individual's chance of being present in the sample as constituted of four probabilities:
+We may then express an individual's chance of being present in the sample as a combination of four probabilities:

 $$\mathbb{P}(S=1|A,Y)=\beta_0+\beta_AA+\beta_YY+\beta_{AY}AY$$

-Where:
+*Where:*

 $\beta_0$ is the baseline probability of any individual to be a part of our sample.
 In order for any generalisation to be made, this needs to be non-zero, otherwise sampling is solely a function of the exposure and outcome.